Blog

 Why Diet for CIDP Patients Matter

-Even though diet alone cannot treat CIDP, it may help in managing symptoms.
+Even though diet alone cannot treat CIDP, it may help manage symptoms.
 Since CIDP is an inflammatory condition, certain foods with anti-inflammatory properties can help reduce the severity of inflammation in the body.

 A plant-based diet rich in fruits and vegetables can be beneficial as these foods contain certain nutrients that keep the nerves healthy and reduce inflammation.